- Hairstyle Tutorials

 Twice a Year

-Jewelry is like a car in that it is a wear item.
-Many people assume that because they paid so much for their diamond jewelry and since diamonds are known for being extremely durable, that their jewelry is indestructible.
+Jewelry is like a car in that it is a worn item.
+Many people assume that because they paid so much for their diamond jewelry and since diamonds are known for being extremely durable, their jewelry is indestructible.
 This may be partially true, but the part of your jewelry that is most likely to wear down is the metal.
 Gold wears down considerably over time, especially if you are continually submerging your jewelry in chemicals and liquids.
 Prongs may need to be re-tipped and shanks may have to be built up.
 You should have the diamond jewelry that you wear often professionally cleaned and inspected at least twice a year by a reputable jeweler.
 Diamond rings will require much more maintenance than a pair of diamond earrings.

 Diamonds and Diamond Jewelry